Azure/reddog-aks-workshop/docs/cheatsheets/environment-prep-cheatsheet.md

 -o tsv \
 --query principalId)

+## NOTE: You may need to wait 30-60 seconds for the identity to propegate before running the next command.
+##       If it fails the first time, wait a few seconds and try again.

 # Grant the Managed Identity Contributor on the Resource Group
 az role assignment create \
 --assignee $CLUSTER_IDENT_ID \